Toronto FC: 2022: Italian influx

 On January 8, 2022, Italian international Lorenzo Insigne signed with Toronto FC as a winger on a free transfer; the contract is a four-year deal and began on July 1.
 Toronto FC also signed Italian defender Domenico Criscito on June 29, 2022, to a TAM deal.
 On July 15, 2022, they were joined by compatriot Federico Bernardeschi, who signed with Toronto FC; the contract is also a four-year deal.
 Both Insigne and Bernardeschi signed as designated players.
 Canadian internationals Doneil Henry, Mark-Anthony Kaye, and Richie Laryea were also acquired.

 The 2022–2023 off-season saw further overhaul of the club roster, including the additions of American Matt Hedges and Norwegian Adama Diomande, and the return of Victor Vazquez.
-Jason Hernandez became general manager of Toronto FC.

 2023: Downturn and management changes

 The 2023 season for Toronto FC was marked by significant challenges, both on and off the field, leading to a period of transition and change within the club.
 Despite a full offseason with Insigne and Bernardeschi, and other new additions, the team struggled to find consistency and form, culminating in a season of disappointing results that saw Toronto FC languishing near the bottom of the MLS Eastern Conference standings.
 Injuries marred the team, with new signings Diomande, Alonso Coello, and Raoul Petretta notably requiring longer-term recoveries.

 The persistent underperformance led to the dismissal of Bob Bradley in June 2023, after managing only one win in eleven games, a decision that underscored the depth of the club's crisis.
 Around this time, reports had surfaced that the club was suffering an internal crisis, with a fractured locker room and a hostile culture among players and management.
-Bradley's departure was followed by the appointment of Terry Dunfield as interim head coach, in a position he remained in until John Herdman's arrival as the new long-term head coach with one game remaining in the season.
+Bradley's departure was followed by the appointment of TFC-alumni Jason Hernandez as General Manager Terry Dunfield as interim head coach, in a position he remained in until John Herdman's arrival as the new long-term head coach with one game remaining in the season.
 This era was characterized by introspection within the club, with a focus on developing a cohesive team strategy, fostering a culture of accountability, and leveraging the club's youth talent to build a competitive squad for the future.
 During this season, young talent such as Kobe Franklin and Deandre Kerr emerged as regular contributors to the team.